 - You want to limit your caffeine to about 200 mg a day or less.
 That is about 12 ounces.

 - Speaking of coffee.
-I saw this super cute pregnancy reveal coffee mug.
+I saw this super cute pregnancy reveal coffee mug on Amazon.
 I am so going to do this to my husband next time I find out I’m pregnant.

-- Also I found this brand of coffee with pregnant moms in mind called Mommee Coffee.
+- Also I found this brand of coffee with pregnant moms in mind called Mommee Coffee (Check out on Amazon).
 Not sure how it tastes but, it has low acidity and comes in different amounts of caffeine.

 2. USE PILLOWS FOR BETTER SLEEP